ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2016/life-after-jesus.md

 description: "A sermon about witnessing for Jesus after the ascencion."
 categories:
   - Sermon
+  - Church
 ---

 ## Intro - Farewell Frodo

-There's a major difference in the endings between *The Lord of the Rings* books and the movies.
+There's a major difference in the endings between _The Lord of the Rings_ books and the movies.
 After the hobbits Frodo, Sam, Merry, and Pippin have saved the day, they return home to the Shire.
 The Shire was an idyllic natural paradise, with minimal industrial interference.
 It's also succeeded in being safely tucked away, free from the great violent struggles that have consumed so much of this fantasy world called Middle Earth.

 In the movie, the hobbits return to the Shire exactly as they remembered it.
 They are seen relaxing in a pub and Sam even gets married.
 Not only is the Shire a virtual paradise, but all of the other nations of Middle Earth live in peace with each other, too.
 It's a classic Hollywood ending, suggesting that everybody will now be living happily ever after, with evil completely defeated.